mohyunho/ENAS_CWRU/README.md

 - Data files are automatically downloaded at the first time
 - 9/10 of data used for train and 1/10 for test (There is no original training & test split on CWRU).
-- the number of output classes is 10.
+- the number of output classes is 10 (one normal and 9 different faults).
 - If cross validation is validated, the network evaluated 10 times and the results(accuracy) are averaged.
 - please check this [article](https://www.sciencedirect.com/science/article/pii/S1474034616301148) for the data description